 b.
-1915, Aberdeen, Wash.; d.
-1991, Provincetown
+1915, Aberdeen, Washington; d.
+1991, Provincetown, Massachusetts

 Robert Motherwell was born January 24, 1915, in Aberdeen, Washington.
 He was awarded a fellowship to the Otis Art Institute in Los Angeles at age 11, and in 1932 studied painting briefly at the California School of Fine Arts in San Francisco.
 Motherwell received a B.A. from Stanford University in 1937 and enrolled for graduate work later that year in the Department of Philosophy at Harvard University, Cambridge, Massachusetts.
 He traveled to Europe in 1938 for a year of study abroad.
 His first solo show was presented at the Raymond Duncan Gallery in Paris in 1939.

 In September of 1940, Motherwell settled in New York, where he entered Columbia University to study art history with Meyer Schapiro, who encouraged him to become a painter.
 In 1941, Motherwell traveled to Mexico with Roberto Matta for six months.
 After returning to New York, his circle came to include William Baziotes, Willem de Kooning, Hans Hofmann, and Jackson Pollock.
 In 1942, Motherwell was included in the exhibition First Papers of Surrealism at the Whitelaw Reid Mansion, New York.
 In 1944, Motherwell became editor of the Documents of Modern Art series of books, and he contributed frequently to the literature on Modern art from that time.